AlanGarc1a/PortfolioWebsite/README.md

 # PortfolioWebsite

-A portfolio website that was design and made using HTML5 and CSS3(Sass).
+A portfolio website that was design and made using HTML5, CSS3(Sass), and JavaScript.
+I also included the THREE.js library to use particles.

 # Motivation

 The reason why this website was made was because I have made a portfolio website before using React.js and Bootstrap.
-I did not like it that much and decided to make another using just HTML5 and CSS3(Sass).
+I did not like it that much and decided to make another one.
+I used canva to come up with the design.
+The design was inspired by looking at other portfolio websites that I have seen.

 # Tech/framework used